nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_5/readme.md

 Journals are increasingly implementing guidelines and requirements concerning the usage of AI tools during the writing process.
 Many require that the use of AI tools for writing, images creation, or other elements must be disclosed and their method of use identified.
 As is the case with all other material within an article, authors are fully responsible for ensuring that content is correct.
 Examples of this policy can be read in the AI guidelines of [Nature](https://www.nature.com/nature-portfolio/editorial-policies/ai) and [NCBI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10318315/).

 Furthermore, there are numerous examples of generative AI (for both code and content) delivering plagiarized information in violation of licenses, as well as fabricateding material including citations.
 Using these AI tools may lead to findings of academic and research misconduct should fabrication, falsification or plagiarism be contained within AI generated materials.
 So BE CAREFUL.
 Learn more about possible issues with AI in a [Nature example](https://www.nature.com/nature-index/news/artificial-intelligence-writing-tools-promise-faster-manuscripts-for-researchers) here.

 At this time, and for these reasons, AI tools are generally not allowed in grant applications or in peer- review or proposal review activities.

-The National Institutes of Health (NIH) has prohibited “scientific peer reviewers from using natural language processors, large language models, or other generative Artificial Intelligence (AI) technologies for analyzing and formulating peer review critiques for grant applications and R&D contract proposals.”
-Utilizing AI in the peer review process is a breach of confidentiality because these tools “have no guarantee of where data is being sent, saved, viewed or used in the future.”
+The National Institutes of Health (NIH) has prohibited "scientific peer reviewers from using natural language processors, large language models, or other generative Artificial Intelligence (AI) technologies for analyzing and formulating peer review critiques for grant applications and R&D contract proposals."
+Utilizing AI in the peer review process is a breach of confidentiality because these tools "have no guarantee of where data is being sent, saved, viewed or used in the future."
 Using AI tools to help draft a critique or to assist with improving the grammar and syntax of a critique draft are both considered breaches of confidentiality.
 Read [NIH's AI policy](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-23-149.html) here.

 AI tools for science are developing rapidly.
-The science community’s understanding of how to ethically and safely use AI is just developing as its use in research expands rapidly.
+The science community's understanding of how to ethically and safely use AI is just developing as its use in research expands rapidly.
 The guidelines above offer a snapshot in time and will likely continue to evolve.
 If you choose to use these tools for scientific research, carefully consider how much to rely on them and how their biases may impact results, as cautioned in [this Nature article](https://www.nature.com/articles/d41586-023-02980-0).
 The internet has transformed the world and AI tools are likely to do the same.
 As with any tool, it is important they are used for the appropriate purpose and in an ethical manner.

 ## Lesson 5: Summary